AndryAlexis/BurgerRestaurant/README.md

 ### Burger Restaurant
-- It's an exercise to practice my html and css skills
+- It's an exercise to practice my HTML and CSS skills
 - Responsive design